Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Retrieve') and the resource ('a list of page objects from the specified section').
-This verb+resource combination is specific and distinguishes it from sibling tools like list-onenote-pages (which lists pages across notebooks) and list-all-onenote-sections (which lists sections, not pages).
-The scope is well-defined.
+The description clearly states the action ('Retrieve'), the resource ('a list of page objects'), and the scope ('from the specified section').
+It distinguishes itself from sibling tools like 'create-onenote-section-page' (creation) and 'list-onenote-pages' (potentially all pages).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.